samialfattani/Terminal/README.md

 #Build and Try it out!
 Using [Gradle](https://gradle.org/) I have included Launch4J tool in order to build *.exe file so you can try it. use the following command (it is working on Windows only):
 ```
+$ gradle run
+or
 $ gradle createExe
+\# Now you can find the executable file in 'build/exe/Terminal.exe'
 ```
-Now you can find the executable file in 'build/exe/Terminal.exe'